Clivern/Lynx/README.md

 - **State Versioning:** Keep track of Terraform state versions for better control.
 - **Rollback Capability:** Easily revert to previous states for efficient infrastructure management.
 - **Terraform Locking Support:** The project also supports Terraform locking, ensuring state integrity and preventing concurrent operations that could lead to data corruption
+- **RESTful Endpoints:** for seamless team, user, project, environment management, and snapshots management.

 #### Upcoming Features:

 - **Automated Scheduled Backups**: Enable automated scheduled backups for both project and environment state files to ensure data integrity and offer a recovery option at specific points in time.
 - **Snapshot Creation**: for both projects and environments to ensure data integrity and provide recovery options at specific points in time.
+- **RESTful Endpoints Documentations:** Provide a documentations for all the supported endpoints.

 ### Docker Deployment